PainOchoco/La-Boulangerie-Public-API/README.md

   "uuid":          // [String]
   "username":      // [String]
   "online":        // [Boolean] If the player is on the Minecraft server "skinRenderURL": // [String]  URL to a Minecraft Skin render using visage.surgeplay.com "groups":        // [Array]
-  "town":          // [String] Town the player is in "townRank":      // [String]
+  "town":          // [String]
+  "townRank":      // [String]
   "nationRank":    // [String]
   "friends":       // [Array]